DV (video format): DVCPRO50

 DVCPRO50 was introduced by Panasonic in 1997 and is often described as two DV codecs working in parallel.

 The DVCPRO50 doubles the coded video data rate to 50 Mbit/s.
 This has the effect of cutting total record time of any given storage medium in half.
 Chroma resolution is improved by using 4:2:2 chroma subsampling.

-Following the introduction of the AJ-SDX900 camcorder in 2003, DVCPRO50 was used in many productions where high definition video was not required.
-For example, BBC used DVCPRO50 to record high-budget TV series, such as Space Race (2005) and Ancient Rome: The Rise and Fall of an Empire (2006).

 A similar format, D-9 (or Digital-S), offered by JVC, uses videocassettes with the same form-factor as VHS.

 Comparable high quality standard definition digital tape formats include Sony's Digital Betacam, introduced in 1993, and MPEG IMX, introduced in 2000.